-The National Park, formerly occupied by the Demerara Golf Club since 1923 was renamed the Queen Elizabeth II National Park in 1965 in honour of the Queen’s visit to Guyana.
-On Guyana’s attainment of independence it was became known as the National Park.
-It was the scene for one of the most historic events of Guyana’s history.
-On 26 May 1966 the Golden Arrowhead was hoisted and the Union Jack lowered marking the birth of Guyana.
-This park is utilized for cultural, educational and recreational activities and is maintained by The National Parks Commission under the Ministry of Agriculture.
+The National Park, located in Thomas Lands, Georgetown, was formerly occupied by the Demerara (Georgetown) Golf Club since 1923.
+It was renamed the Queen Elizabeth II National Park in 1965 in honour of the Queen’s visit to the country.
+On May 25, 1966, moments to midnight, the park was the scene for one of the most historic events in Guyana’s history; the Union Jack was lowered and the Golden Arrow Head was hoisted marking the birth of an independent nation.
+The park occupies approximately 0.23 kilometres (57 acres) and is home to several monuments.
+It is utilized for cultural, educational and recreational activities and is managed by the National Parks Commission.

 The Young Men’s Christian Association is one of the longest established associations in Guyana.
 It was founded in the early 1900’s and was the stage for many cultural and educational activities.

 Other sites in Thomas Lands

 Children’s Millennium Monument

 The Children’s Millennium Monument is located in the National Park, and can clearly be seen from Carifesta Avenue, Thomas Lands, Georgetown.
 The Monument was unveiled in 2000 and was designed by architect Michael Hahn.
 It symbolizes the development, strength and growth of all children of all races in Guyana.

 The National Veterans Monument is located on the lawns of the Guyana Defence Force, Camp Ayanganna base which is situated in Thomas Lands, Georgetown.
 The memorial was built in memory of the men and women who served in the Military forces of British Guiana and Guyana.
 It was unveiled in November, 2005, by President Bharrat Jagdeo.